Transient User and Developer Manual

 Any command will do; it does not need to have an object associated with it (as would be the case if transient-define-suffix or transient-define-infix were used to define it).

 As mentioned above, the object that is associated with a command can be used to set the default for certain values that otherwise have to be set in the suffix specification.
-Therefore if there is no object, then you have to make sure to specify the key and the description.
+Therefore if there is no object, then you have to make sure to specify the KEY and the DESCRIPTION.

 As a special case, if you want to add a command that might be neither defined nor autoloaded, you can use a workaround like: